Book Your Complimentary Consultation Today Book Now →

 Post-Peel Aftercare

 Do not pick, pull, or scratch peeling skin — let it shed naturally.
 Use mineral SPF 30+ daily for at least 2 weeks.
 Avoid retinoids, active acids, and exfoliants until peeling is complete.
 No makeup for 24 hours after deeper peels.
 Avoid saunas, steam rooms, and strenuous exercise for 48 hours.
 Keep skin hydrated with a gentle, fragrance-free moisturizer.
-For full guidance, visit our post-care instructions.
+Full guidance on our post-care instructions page.

 Pricing